Love is a verb. You can write that down.

 Love changes us.

-And when love of God becomes our center, imagine the transformation!
+When love of God becomes our center, everything is transformed!

 “Who is my neighbor?” the lawyer asked.
 Jesus’ startling reversal reverses the question: to whom will I be the neighbor?
 Whom shall I love?

 - Loving the stranger.

 Living in The Story readings from Week 18